-As a law firm that focuses on criminal defense in North Carolina, we’ve received a number of questions regarding probation violations.
-Below is a question we received from a client about absconding probation.
+As a law firm that focuses on criminal defense in North Carolina, we’ve received many questions about probation violations.
+Below is a question we got from a client about absconding probation.

 Q: Have I violated probation by not notifying my probation officer that I have moved?

 Ashley received a DWI conviction and as part of her sentence received 12 months of supervised probation.
 At the start of her probation, Ashley was living with her sister in a house in Forsyth County.
 For the first 7 months of probation, Ashley was a model probationer and did everything her probation officer told her to do.

 After an altercation with her sister, Ashley had no choice but to move out of the house she was currently living in.
 She moved into her boyfriend’s house that was also located in Forsyth County.
 Upset about the fight and stressed out about the move, Ashley missed her next probation meeting scheduled for the day after she moved.
 The probation officer drove to the sister’s house and inquired about Ashley’s whereabouts.
 Ashley’s sister informed the PO that she did not know where she had gone but that she kicked Ashley out of her house.

 Ashley finally called her probation officer 10 days after the move to check-in and notify the PO of her new address.
 Ashley then continued with her probation and was back to being a model probationer.

 A month after she moved, Ashley was served with a probation violation report and a hearing date.
 It stated she had violated her probation by absconding probation.
 At the hearing, the probation officer recommended revocation of probation.
 He based this on the fact that he had marked Ashley as absconded 3 days after he attempted to contact her at her sister’s house and was unable to do so.